Consumption of lilies may induce kidney failure in cats

 [March 14, 2016; Philadelphia, PA] – With Easter right around the corner, Penn Vet reminds pet owners that lilies are highly toxic to cats, and may cause kidney failure.
 All parts of the plant are considered poisonous, so lilies should be kept away from cats at all times.

 A cat may vomit, lose its appetite, or become lethargic within a few hours of ingesting a toxic plant.
 If these symptoms occur, see your veterinarian immediately.

-Last year, the experts at Penn Vet’s Ryan Hospital saved Elvis, a one-year-old cat, from kidney failure after he licked a lily.
+Dr. Aronson and the Penn Vet team saved Elvis, a one-year-old cat, from kidney failure after he licked a lily.
 To learn more about Elvis’ case and kidney transplantation, click here.